moyiliyi/Semantic-Dictionary-Pair-Learning/README.md

 # Semantic-Dictionary-Pair-Learning
-Projective Dictionary Pair Learning for image semantic prediction. \n Test on Animals with Attributes dataset.
+Projective Dictionary Pair Learning for image semantic prediction.

+Test on Animals with Attributes dataset.